ionic-team/ionic-docs/src/content/layout/grid.md

 # Responsive Grid

 <p class="intro" markdown="1">
 The grid is a powerful mobile-first flexbox system for building custom layouts.
-It is heavily influenced by <a href="http://v4-alpha.getbootstrap.com/layout/grid/" target="_blank">Bootstrap's grid system</a>.

-The grid is composed of three units — a grid, row(s) and column(s).
+It is composed of three units — a [grid](/docs/api/grid), [row(s)](/docs/api/row) and [column(s)](/docs/api/col).
 Columns will expand to fill their row, and will resize to fit additional columns.
 It is based on a 12 column layout with different breakpoints based on the screen size.
-The number of columns and breakpoints can be fully customized using CSS.
+The number of columns can be customized using CSS.
 </p>